Enjoy Your Holidays without Feeling Tired and Sick

 - Remove from heat, add the coconut and the vanilla

-- Pour the mixture into a mould and set aside to set.
+- Pour the mixture into a mold and set aside to set.

 - Spoon blueberry sauce over the set jelly